 When will the burn take place?

 The project will be implemented when conditions are ideal for a safe and effective prescribed fire.
 Conditions are considered suitable when the snow has sufficiently melted off the targeted areas and other surrounding areas still retain moisture and snow.
-These conditions typically occur in April or early May.
+These conditions typically occur in late April or early May.
 Other environmental factors such as wind, temperature, and relative humidity are key elements to a successful controlled ignition.
 If conditions are not favorable, the project will be delayed.

 How long will the burn take?